bglowniak/TrafficSimulation/README.md

      * *des_vehicle.py* contains the vehicle class

 2) If you are running from the command line, execute: *python des_simulation.py* to run the simulation (see below for PACE instructions).
 State variables can be modified within this file in the instantiation of SimulationState.

+## Input Analysis
+The InputAnalysis folder contains the Jupyter notebook used to generate empirical distributions of variables such as vehicle velocity, vehicle interarrival time, and vehicle entrance and exit points.
+We used the NGSIM data set, a public archive, to perform this analysis (more info on this set is outlined in the resource docs within that folder).

 ## Common Files (these are present in both directories so each sim can use them)
 1) *simulation_input.py* defines the distributions and vehicle generation functions